PNNL-Comp-Mass-Spec/LCMS-Spectator/README.md

 ## System Requirements
 Minimum required:
-* .NET 4.6.2
+* .NET 4.7.2

 Minimum recommended:
 * 2.4 GHz, quad-core CPU
 * 16 GB RAM
-* Windows 7 or newer
+* Windows 10 or newer
 * 250 GB hard drive

 ## Running MSPathFinder from LCMS Spectator

 The suggested method for running MSPathFinder is to use the console version, available at https://github.com/PNNL-Comp-Mass-Spec/Informed-Proteomics/releases
-This has the advantage that you can see all of the log messages shown at the console.
+* This has the advantage that you can see all of the log messages shown at the console.

 However, LCMS Spectator also supports running MSPathFinder, as outlined here:

-1) Convert your data file to a centroided .mzML file `msconvert.exe --32 --mzML --filter "peakPicking true 1-" DatasetName.raw`
+1) Convert your data file to a centroided .mzML file\
+`msconvert.exe --32 --mzML --filter "peakPicking true 1-" DatasetName.raw`

 2) Start LCMS Spectator and choose the Search menu